-As NbSI Researcher Coordinator, I am the team’s comms lead, and work on evidence synthesis and the communication of NbSI’s work on solutions to societal challenges that deliver benefits for people & biodiversity.
+I am the team’s communications lead and work on evidence synthesis and the communication of NbSI’s work on solutions to societal challenges that deliver benefits for people & biodiversity.
 I am passionate about science, nature, environmental issues and engaging with people, and this combination feeds into interdisciplinary interests in research, communications, science writing and policy.
 I enjoy utilising my passion for the natural world and our climate by combining robust science, creative communication and community engagement.

-With an interdisciplinary background, my work combines investigating Earth processes and environments alongside communicating science and policy around the protection and preservation of the world’s climate, ecosystems and biodiversity.
-My doctoral research in the University of Oxford’s School of Geography and the Environment (SoGE) focused on the reconstruction of past Arctic sea ice dynamics and climate changes, while my MSci in Geology & Geophysics from Imperial College London included a Master’s thesis on past Antarctic glaciation.
-I have also worked in communications with the Oxford Polar Forum, the Biodiversity, Conservation and Management Master’s within SoGE, and at Green Templeton College.
+With an interdisciplinary background in Geology & Geophysics (MSci, Imperial College London, 2013) and Biogeosciences (DPhil, U. Oxford, 2021), my work combines investigating Earth processes and environments alongside communicating science and policy on the protection and preservation of the world’s climate, ecosystems and biodiversity.
+I have an interest in the high latitudes; my doctoral research focused on the reconstruction of past Arctic sea ice dynamics and climate changes, while my geological background includes a Master’s thesis on past Antarctic glaciation.
+I have also worked in science communication with the Oxford Polar Forum, the Biodiversity, Conservation and Management Master’s within SoGE, and at Green Templeton College.